jrehfus1/soccer_data_analysis/README.md

 # soccer_data_analysis
 What can we learn about the beautiful game from data?

+Data source: www.worldfootball.net
+The data have been compiled in CSV files.
+Each CSV file contains the scores from all matches in a single Premier League season.
+The columns in the CSV files are: match week, date, home team name, away team name, home final score, away final score, home goal times, away goal times

-The following scripts are for data cleaning, processing, and visualization.
+The following scripts are for data cleaning, processing, visualization, and analysis.

 plot_league_goals.py
 This script is useful for analyzing the goals scored in each game of a given season.